 In his early 20s, Andy began his career in golf with Wadsworth Golf Construction Company, a world-renowned golf course builder.
-These early construction experiences (mostly throughout the Midwest) is where he learned firsthand the nuts and bolts of implementing an architect’s design.
-Andy would go on to work with Jerry Slack, Bob Graves, Damian Pascuzzo, John Fought, Brian Curley and Lee Schmidt.
+These early construction experiences (mostly throughout the Midwest) are where he learned firsthand the nuts and bolts of implementing an architect’s design.
+Andy would go on to work with Jerry Slack, Bob Graves, Damian Pascuzzo, John Fought, Brian Curley, and Lee Schmidt.

-Andy has over 25 years of design, construction and long-term maintenance experience throughout the world.
-He has accomplished twenty (20) Master Plans throughout the U.S., four (4) new golf course designs, and performed over 100 golf course efficiency audits.
-His process is built around his proven process of team collaboration, budget-oriented design, and proven results.
+Through nearly 30 years of experience in design, construction, and long-term maintenance throughout the world, Andy has developed twenty-seven (27) Master Plans, six (6) new golf course designs, and has performed over 100 golf course efficiency audits.
+His practice is built around his proven process of team collaboration, budget-oriented design, and proven results.

-Andy was named one of Golf’s 9 Innovative People in Player Development in 2016 by Golf Inc. Magazine; has taught the subject of Golf Course Design at Harvard Graduate School of Design in Cambridge, Mass (1999, 2000); has been a keynote speaker for GolfWeek’s Architecture Summit – The 2nd Golden Age (2017); and is an active speaker within the industry having presented to the USGA, GCSAA, ASGCA, among others, with regularity.
+Andy was named one of the 9 Most Innovative People in Golf (2022) and 9 Most Innovative People in Player Development (2016) by Golf Inc. Magazine; has taught the subject of Golf Course Design at the Harvard Graduate School of Design in Cambridge, MA (1999, 2000); has been a keynote speaker for GolfWeek’s Architecture Summit – The 2nd Golden Age (2017); and is an active speaker within the industry, having presented to the USGA, GCSAA, ASGCA, among others, with regularity.

-He holds a Bachelor of Landscape Architecture from the University of Arkansas, Fayetteville, has an extended degree from Denmark’s International Studies Program in Copenhagen, and completed Executive Education from the Haas School of Business at the University of California, Berkeley.
+Andy holds a Bachelor of Landscape Architecture from the University of Arkansas, Fayetteville, has an extended degree from Denmark’s International Studies Program in Copenhagen, and completed his Executive Education from the Haas School of Business at the University of California, Berkeley.